vamshi4h2/UMBC-DATA606-Capstone/docs/Proposal_Report.md

 ## 2. Background
 ### What is it about?
-This project aims to predict whether a product from an international e-commerce company will be delivered on time or not.
-It also analyzes various factors that impact delivery times and studies customer behavior patterns.
-By using machine learning techniques, this project seeks to identify key factors influencing timely deliveries and customer satisfaction.
+This project aims to analyze traffic crashes in Chicago to better understand the factors influencing accident rates, severity, and patterns.
+By examining temporal, spatial, environmental, and human factors, the project seeks to identify trends and correlations that can help improve traffic safety.
+The analysis will also explore demographic patterns, the relationship between traffic volume, speed limits, and accident hotspots.
 ### Why does it matter?
-Timely delivery is a critical factor for customer satisfaction in the e-commerce industry.
-Late deliveries can result in negative customer experiences, loss of sales, and damage to the company’s reputation.
-By predicting the likelihood of late deliveries, the company can proactively address logistics challenges, optimize operations, and improve customer satisfaction.
-Additionally, understanding customer behavior and the factors affecting delivery efficiency can provide valuable insights for decision-making.
+Traffic accidents are a major public health and safety issue, especially in large urban areas like Chicago.
+Understanding the dynamics of traffic crashes is crucial for reducing fatalities and injuries, improving road safety, and optimizing urban planning.
+Insights from this project can inform evidence-based policies, improve law enforcement strategies, and enhance the design of transportation infrastructure.
+The goal is to reduce accident rates and advance sustainable transportation options for the city and other similar urban centers.

 ### Research Questions:
-1. What are the primary factors influencing whether a product reaches its destination on time?
-2. Can machine learning models effectively predict product delivery outcomes based on customer and shipment data?
-3. How can the company optimize its logistics processes to minimize delays?
+1. What are the temporal patterns (yearly, monthly, and daily) of traffic crashes in Chicago?
+2. How do environmental factors (weather, lighting, road conditions) contribute to traffic accidents?
+3. What are the demographic correlations in traffic crashes, and how do human factors (e.g., driver behavior, alcohol involvement) influence accident severity?
+4. Can spatial analysis identify accident hotspots, and how do traffic volume and speed limits relate to crash rates?
+5. How can the findings support the creation of effective traffic safety programs and policy initiatives?